A numerical approach to the non-uniqueness problem of cosmic ray two-fluid equations at shocks: Introduction

 \section{Introduction}

-Macroscopic extension of the cosmic ray (CR) transport equation in the form of the two-fluid CR-HD/MHD equations is very useful to study the effects of non-thermal processes in astrophysical systems (\citealt{Skilling1971}; \citealt{Drury1981}).
-It provides important insights about the dynamical effects of CRs, which are difficult and expensive to capture from the CR transport equation (see \citealt{Drury1983} for a review).
-In many astrophysical systems (e.g., the Milky Way disk), CR energy density is comparable to the thermal/magnetic energy density, and their pressure can be as important as other components (e.g., thermal and magnetic pressures).
+Macroscopic extension of the cosmic ray (CR) transport equation in the form of the two-fluid CR-HD/MHD equations (\citealt{Skilling1971}; \citealt{Drury1981}) is very convenient to study the effects of non-thermal processes in astrophysical systems.
+A two fluid-model provides important insights about the dynamical effects of CRs on large scales (such as blast waves, wind bubbles, galaxies; see e.g., \citealt{Chevalier1983,Salem2014,Gupta2018a}), which are expensive to capture from the CR kinetic theory (see \citealt{Drury1983} for a review).
+In many astrophysical systems, the CR energy density is comparable to the thermal/magnetic energy density, and the CR pressure cannot be ignored.

-A fluid description of CRs is justified because the Larmor radius of energy-dominating CRs ($r_{\rm L}\sim 10^{-5}\,E_{\rm 10GeV}/B_{\rm \mu G}\ {\rm parsec}$) is much smaller than the scales of interest and they are expected to be confined along the direction of magnetic fields by self-generated magnetic fluctuations at this scale (\citealt{Kulsrud1969}).
+A fluid description of CRs is justified since the Larmor radius of energy density-dominating CRs ($\sim 10^{-5}\,E_{\rm 10GeV}/B_{\rm \mu G}\,{\rm pc}$) is much smaller than the scales of interest and they are confined along the direction of magnetic fields by self-generated magnetic fluctuations at this scale (\citealt{Kulsrud1969}).
 Therefore, the two-fluid model is applicable in a variety of astrophysical systems, ranging from a star-forming cloud to clusters of galaxies.

-Many astrophysical phenomena are studied with the two-fluid model of CRs.
-CRs are an attractive agent for feedback heating because their energy loss time scale is much longer than the cooling time of the thermal gas.
+Many astrophysical phenomena on large scales are studied with the two-fluid model of CRs.
+CRs represent an attractive agent for feedback heating as their energy loss time scale is much longer than the cooling time of the thermal gas.
 CRs retain energy in the cloud for a long time and provide extra pressure leading to a moderate star formation rate.
 For a similar reason, CRs help to launch galactic winds (e.g., \citealt{Salem2014}; \citealt{Wiener2017}).
-The studies with the two-fluid models also found that CRs can reduce the temperature of the circumgalactic medium and explain the observed absorption lines of various elements (\citealt{Simpson2016}; \citealt{Girichidis2018}; \citealt{Butsky2018}).
-CR heating can be an efficient heating mechanism in galaxy clusters (e.g., \citealt{Guo2008}; \citealt{Jacob2017a}) and can affect buoyancy instabilities in the intracluster medium (e.g., \citealt{Sharma2009}).
-These important conclusions are based on the numerical simulations of the two-fluid model and therefore it is necessary to closely examine the properties of the these equations and their numerical implementation.
+Investigations with two-fluid models also found that CRs can reduce the temperature of the circumgalactic medium and account for the observed absorption lines of various elements (e.g., \citealt{Butsky2018}).
+CR heating can be an efficient heating mechanism in galaxy clusters (e.g., \citealt{Guo2008}) and can affect buoyancy instabilities in the intracluster medium (e.g., \citealt{Sharma2009}).
+These important conclusions are based on numerical simulations of the two-fluid model and therefore it is necessary to closely examine the properties of these equations and their numerical implementation.